-On the other hand, in succeeding environments that inherit the Unit Generator paradigm, such as Pure Data [27], Max (whose signal processing functionalities were ported from Pure Data as MSP), SuperCollider [28], and ChucK [29], primitive UGens are implemented in general-purpose languages like C or C++4.
-If users wish to define low-level UGens (called external objects in Max and Pd), they need to set up a development environment for C or C++.
+On the other hand, in programming environments that inherit the Unit Generator paradigm, such as Pure Data [28], Max (whose signal processing functionalities were ported from Pure Data as MSP), SuperCollider [29], and ChucK [?], primitive UGens are implemented in general-purpose languages like C or C++.
+If users wish to define low-level UGens (External Objects), they need to set up a development environment for C or C++.